About this day

 A special session of practical maths Colin Wright, Mathematician and juggler

-Several games played by children of all ages turn out to have connections between them, and investigating those connections has turned up some surprising results.
-In the interactive workshop we play some of the games, see the connections, and discover some unsolved problems.
+Several games played by children of all ages turn have connections between them, and investigating those connections has turned up surprising results.
+In this interactive workshop we play some of the games, see the connections, and discover unsolved problems.

 About Colin Wright

 Colin received his maths doctorate in 1990 from Cambridge University.
 While at Cambridge he also learned how to fire-breathe, unicycle, juggle and ballroom dance.